 Student loans do not go away.
 And, in most instances, filing bankruptcy will not get rid of them.
-But your student loan may be eligible for student loan forgiveness.
+But your student loan may be eligible for student loan forgiveness through one of several programs.

 A 2017 report by the Consumer Financial Protection Bureau estimated that one-fourth of the American workforce may be eligible for repayment or student loan forgiveness but do not take advantage of the programs.
 However, further investigation revealed it was not the fault of borrowers as the student loan forgiveness program actually offered very little forgiveness.